Road Pricing

 Converting Flat Tolls to Congestion Pricing (www.tstc.org/MTApricing.pdf)

-When the MTA, New York region’s transportation authority, announced plans to increase its bridge and tunnel tolls from $3.50 to $4.00 per trip, the Tri-State Transportation Campaign proposed an alternative plan that involves leaving off-peak tolls at $3.50 and increasing peak-period tolls to $5.00 (Komanoff, 2003).
+When the MTA, New York region’s transportation authority, announced plans to increase its bridge and tunnel tolls from $3.50 to $4.00 per trip, the Tri-State Transportation Campaign proposed an alternative plan that involves leaving off-peak tolls at $3.50 and increasing peak-period tolls to $5.00.
 Their study, using analysis of the price sensitivity of motorists to bridge tolls in the region, indicates that this congestion pricing would provide an equivalent amount of revenue but would save an average of 1-2 minutes per peak-period trip, providing travel time savings benefits worth an estimated $36 million annually.

 Tollway Trial at a Dead End in California